Eliminate sailing anarchy by following these simple steps to perfect sailing etiquette.

 - The first boat in the anchorage has the right to decide on the swing radius.

-- Whenever you are docking or mooring in a harbour, if there is no one to attend to the arriving boats, do your best to help out others with their lines when they are docking at the port.
+- Whenever you are docking or mooring in a marina, if there is no one to attend to the arriving boats, do your best to help out others with their lines when they are docking at the port.
 When you arrive in an anchorage, mimic the existing boats in how you tie off, anchor and how much space to leave.

 - Beware of anchor drag.
 If you start to drag your anchor, it’s important that you react quickly.
 If letting out more scope doesn’t stop the dragging, try switching to a different anchor that may better suit the sea bottom type, or try moving to a different spot with a more solid ground.